 More severe skull fracture treatments, in addition to treatments for mild skull fractures, may include:

-- Special monitoring in the pediatric intensive care unit (PICU) for increased pressure inside the skull
+- Special monitoring for increased pressure inside the skull in a pediatric intensive care unit (PICU)

 Most children with mild skull fractures can be cared for at home after being watched in the hospital for the first 24 to 48 hours.
-Once your child goes home, call a doctor right away if your child:
+After your child goes home, call a doctor right away if he:

 - Is not eating or drinking well.